tomzx/blog.tomrochette.com-content/agi/books/paul-jorgensen-software-testing-a-craftsmans-approach/article.md

 	* High cyclomatic complexity
 * Decision tables do not scale up very well.
 There are several way to deal with this - use extended entry decision tables, algebraically simplify tables, "factor" large tables into smaller ones, and look for repeating patterns of condition entries

+## 8 Path Testing
+## 8.2 DD-Paths
+* A DD-path is a sequence of nodes in a program graph such that
+	* Case 1: It consists of a single node with indeg = 0 (single sink)
+	* Case 2: It consists of a single node with outdeg = 0 (single source)
+	* Case 3: It consists of a single node with indeg >= 2 or outdeg >= 2
+	* Case 4: It consists of a single node with indeg = 1 and outdeg 1
+	* Case 5: It is a maximal chain of length >= 1

+## 8.3 Program Graph-Based Coverage Metrics
+* Given a set of test cases for a program, they constitute node coverage if, when executed on the program, every node in the program graph is traversed
+* Given a set of test cases for a program, they constitute edge coverage if, when executed on the program, every edge in the program graph is traversed
+* Given a set of test cases for a program, they constitute chain coverage if, when executed on the program, every chain of length greater or equal to 2 in the program graph is traversed
+* Given a set of test cases for a program, they constitute path coverage if, when executed on the program, every path from the source node to the sink node in the program graph is traversed

+## 8.3.3.5 Modified Condition Decision Coverage
+* MCDC requires
+	1. Every statement must be executed at least once
+	2. Every program entry point and exit point must be invoked at least once
+	3. All possible outcomes of every control statement are taken at least once
+	4. Every nonconstant Boolean expression has been evaluated to both true and false outcomes
+	5. Every nonconstant condition in a Boolean expression has been evaluated to both true and false outcomes
+	6. Every nonconstant condition in a Boolean expression has been shown to independently affect the outcomes (of the expression)
+* 1 and 2 translate to node coverage
+* 3 and 4 translate to edge coverage
+* Unique-Cause MCDC (requires) a unique cause (toggle a single condition and change the expression result) for all possible (uncoupled) conditions
+* Unique-Cause + Masking MCDC (requires) a unique cause (toggle a single condition and change the expression result) for all possible (uncoupled) conditions.
+In the case of strongly coupled conditions, masking (is allowed) for that condition only, i.e., all other (uncoupled) conditions will remain fixed
+* Masking MCDC allows masking for all conditions, coupled and uncoupled (toggle a single condition and change the expression result) for all possible (uncoupled) conditions.
+In the case of strongly coupled conditions, masking (is allowed) for that condition only (i.e., all other (uncoupled) conditions will remain fixed)

+## 8.4.1 McCabe's Basis Path Method
+* The cyclomatic number of a strongly connected graph is the number of linearly independent circuits in the graph
+* We can force this to begin to look like a vector space by defining notions of addition and scalar multiplication: path addition is simply one path followed by another path, and multiplication corresponds to repetitions of a path
+* We can check the independence of paths by examining the path/edges traversed incidence matrix.
+The edges that appear in exactly one path must be independent
+* A path is independent if it cannot be expressed in terms of the other paths without introducing unwanted edges
+* The baseline method
+	* Select a baseline path, which should correspond to some "normal case" program execution (it is advised to choose a path with as many decision nodes as possible)
+	* The baseline path is retraced, and in turn each decision is "flipped".
+When a node of outdegree >= 2 is reached, a different edge must be taken

+## 9 Data Flow Testing
+## 9.1 Define/Use Testing
+* Node $n \in G(P)$ is a defining node of the variable $v \in V$, written as DEF(v, n), if and only if the value of variable $v$ is defined as the statement fragment corresponding to node $n$
+* Node $n \in G(P)$ is a usage node of the variable $v \in V$, written as USE(v, n), if and only if the value of the variable $v$ is used as the statement fragment correspond to node n
+* A usage node USE(v, n) is a predicate use (denoted as P-use) if and only if the statement $n$ is a predicate statement; otherwise, USE(v, n) is a computation use (denoted C-use)
+	* The nodes corresponding to predicate uses always have an outdegree >= 2, and nodes corresponding to computation uses always have an outdegree <= 1
+* A definition/use path with respect to a variable v (denoted du-path) is a path in PATHS(P) such that, for some $v \in V$, there are define and usage nodes DEF(v, m) and USE(v, n) such that $m$ and $n$ are the initial and final nodes of the path
+* A definition-clear path with respect to a variable v (denoted dc-path) is a definition/use path in PATHS(P) with initial and final nodes DEF(v, m) and USE(v, n) such that no other node in the path is a defining node of $v$

 # See also

 # Sources